OutNebraska

 OutNebraska is a Nebraska statewide LGBTQ advocacy, lobbying, and community organization.

 History

-A Lincoln LGBTQ community organization was incorporated as Outlinc in 2009.
+A Lincoln, Nebraska LGBTQ community organization was incorporated as Outlinc in 2009.
 It expanded to a statewide organization and changed its name to OutNebraska in 2019.

 Community events

 Prairie Pride Film Festival

 OutNebraska sponsors the Prairie Pride Film Festival, which has brought independent films on LGBTQ themes to Nebraska since 2010.

 Let's Go Birding Together

 OutNebraska hosts birdwatching events in warm weather months.
 Let's Go Birding Together ("LGBT") events are a partnership with Spring Creek Prairie Audubon Center.

 Advocacy and organizing

 OutNebraska opposed Nebraska's prohibition on same-sex marriage.

 OutNebraska has advocated for a state law protecting LGBT people from employment and housing discrimination, expressing skepticism that city-level laws are comprehensive enough.

 OutNebraska joined the ACLU in 2016 in providing training to help poll workers identify transgender and gender nonconforming Nebraska voters.

 Partnerships

 OutNebraska is affiliated with the Equality Federation and the Community Services Fund of Nebraska.

 In expanding from Lincoln into a statewide organization, OutNebraska partnered with Panhandle Equality, an advocacy group in the Nebraska Panhandle.